In the more-prostrate form of Yew it is easily confused with :

 The red arils are not berries, but fleshy non-poisonous receptacles for the hard female seed cone within them, which is intensely poisonous.
 The tree uses the aril to attract birds which feed on the pulpy red surround, depositing the in-edible seed cone elsewhere to propagate the species.
 The red arils are edible by humans too, but the hard and very poisonous seed cone must not be eaten!
 Besides the female cones within the arils, there are also male cones nestled near the outgrowth of the leaves on smaller branches; about the size of a black peppercorm these are inconspicuous and look like miniature brussel sprouts.
 The seeds take about two years to germinate, and the seedling requires deep shade and shelter.
 The seedling grows slowly so is vulnerable to disturbance and grazing.

-The Fortingall Yew growing in Perthshire, which is thought to be between 2000 to 5000 years old and is thought to be Britains oldest Yew.
-It is male (because it produces pollen), but has just recently suddenly started producing berries on one of its upper branches, which means that that part of the tree is now female.
-The rest of the tree is still producing pollen.
+The Fortingall Yew growing in Perthshire, which is thought to be between 2000 to 5000 years old and is surmised to be Britains oldest Yew.
+It is male (because it produces pollen), but has just recently suddenly started producing berries on one of its upper branches, which means that that part of the tree is now female whilst the rest of the tree still produces pollen with its male flowers.
 Such sex-changes are not unknown, but are certainly rare.

 [The Author speculates:]